cyhyraethz/d2-sp-mods/README.md

 ## Notes

-Diablo Clone can be spawned by selling a Stamina Potion to a vendor in Hell Difficulty
+Diablo Clone can be spawned by selling Stamina Potion to vendor in Hell Difficulty

 ## Warning